UoM-CPT/CPT-Lesson-Material/README.md

 This repository is licensed under the [MIT License](LICENSE), which means that you are free to use, modify, and distribute the code for both commercial and non-commercial purposes.
 However, we kindly ask that you attribute the repository if you use its code in your own projects.

-## Acknowledgements

-We would like to express our gratitude to the creators of the algorithms, data structures, and competitive programming problems that are included in this repository.
-Without their contributions to the field, this repository would not be possible.

 ---

 Get involved, explore the code, and elevate your competitive programming skills with the Competitive Programming Team Archive! 🏆